realInt2k/CSE364_dn/README.md

     `mvn install && java -cp target/cse364-project-1.0-SNAPSHOT-jar-with-dependencies.jar com.unist.App arg1 arg2 arg3`.
 Here, we substitute arg1 by gender, arg2 by age, arg3 by occupation.
 The arguments may be empty.
   - Given categories, on Terminal, type:
     `mvn install && java -cp target/cse364-project-1.0-SNAPSHOT-jar-with-dependencies.jar com.unist.App arg1 arg2 arg3 arg4`.
 Here, we substitute arg1 by gender, arg2 by age, arg3 by occupation, arg4 by genre(s) of the film (if more than one we use | as delimiter and wrap them with "").
 The arguments may be empty, except for arg4.

+## Works from team members
+- Dung: make working environments, work on main implementations, a few fixes here and there in corner cases, improve visualization.
+- Bao:  design algorithm, review code, develop test plan and evaluate the application in corner cases.
+- Bekatan: unit testing.

 # Milestone 1 highlights: